Damilolawumi/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-METHODS are functions that are attached to an object while FUNCTION is
+METHODS are functions that are attached to an object while FUNCTION is a subprogram designed to perform a particular task.

 3. What is closure?